This post was last updated on October 15th, 2020 at 06:06 pm

 That’s why we suggest that people think of their presence on platforms like Facebook as being fully public (in spite of the privacy settings).
 It’s also why we’re so adamant about the importance of cleaning up your social media as a whole.

 Cleaning up your Facebook account may seem overwhelming at first – but it doesn’t have to stay that way.

-At BrandYourself, we’ve spent thousands of hours researching, designing and developing cutting-edge technology to help our users build the personal brand they need to get what they want.
+At BrandYourself, we’ve spent thousands of hours researching, designing, and developing cutting-edge technology to help our users build the personal brand they need to get what they want.

 To see if you need to clean up your Facebook, get your free Reputation Report here.
-Not only will you get information about your Facebook risk factors, you’ll also find your overall Reputation Score (think a credit score for how you look online), negative search results for your name, flagged social media posts, how your presence is helping or hurting your earned income and what to do about it.
+Not only will you get information about your Facebook risk factors, but you’ll also find your overall Reputation Score (think a credit score for how you look online), negative search results for your name, flagged social media posts, how your presence is helping or hurting your earned income and what to do about it.